Weinstein-Classics/Ethan-Frome/README.md

 # Stories

-* > Carriage crash into the elm tree last tuesday
+* > Carriage crash into the elm tree last tuesday.

-> Reports say that crash resulted in fatal injuries to couple
+  > Reports say that crash resulted in fatal injuries to couple.

 ## About us